micropython/micropython/docs/samd/pinout.rst

 The default devices at the board are:

-- UART 1 at pins 2/3, labeled RX/TX
+- UART 1 at pins 2/3, labelled RX/TX
-- I2C 5 at pins 20/21, labeled SDA/SCL
+- I2C 5 at pins 20/21, labelled SDA/SCL
-- SPI 4 at pins 22/23/24, labeled MOSI, MISO and SCK
+- SPI 4 at pins 22/23/24, labelled MOSI, MISO and SCK
-- DAC output on pins 14 and 18, labeled A0 and A4
+- DAC output on pins 14 and 18, labelled A0 and A4

 |